snaveenkpndevops/Python_Learning/Types_of_class_variables_and_methods/Readme.md

 3. @staticmethod

     def info():
-                                                          --> This is static method [If we want a method (or) function that doesn't print(f"100% placement quarentee!!!")             -->   use class method or instance method.
+        print(f"100% placement quarentee!!!")     --> This is static method [If we want a method (or) function that doesn't use class method or instance method.
 In this case we will use this method. ]